alpertuna/react-lens/README.md

 Demo
 ====
 Here is a simple demo for collections of built-in lenses.
-[Go To Demo](https://alpertuna.github.io/react-lens/)
+[Go to demo page](https://alpertuna.github.io/react-lens/).

 Install
 =======